 These commands will remove the specific Brave Browser repositories.
 By removing the repositories, you prevent future updates to the browser, and it will no longer appear in your package manager.

-Snap Remove Command Method For Brave Browser on Ubuntu
+Snap Remove Method For Brave Browser

 To remove Brave Browser that was installed via Snap, use the following command: